-Residents who speak a language other than English at home were significantly more likely to say that they had received services at an urgent care once per month or less than residents who speak English at home experienced IPV (26% vs. 8%).
+Residents with a household member who has experienced intimate partner violence (IPV) were significantly more likely to say they have received services at an urgent care once per month or less than residents who did not have a household member who had experienced IPV (26% vs. 8%).
 By contrast, residents without members who have experienced this type of violence were significantly more likely to say they have never received services from urgent care than those who did have a household member with IPV experience (29% vs. 14%).